 This post contains affiliate links and I may earn a small commission when you click on the links at no additional cost to you.
 You can read my full disclaimer here.

-Why you'll love it
+Why you'll love this fig cake recipe

-๐ช How to make Ocracoke Island Fig Cake
+🔪 How to make Ocracoke Fig Cake

 Ingredients:

-- Sugar: It sweetens everything from the jam to the cake to the glaze
+- Sugar: It sweetens everything from the jam to the cake to the glaze.

-- Eggs: Use large eggs, local and cage-free if possible
+- Eggs: Use large eggs, local and cage-free if possible.

-Step 1: Make the quicky fig jam
+Make a quick fig jam

 Combine chopped, dried figs with sugar, lemon, and water in a saucepan.
 Simmer the mixture for about 10 minutes until it's thick.
 Let it cool.

-Step 2: Make the cake batter
+Make the cake batter

-Step 3: Fill the pan and bake
+Fill the pan and bake

 Pour the batter into a greased and floured tube or Bundt pan.
 Bake the cake for about an hour.

-Step 4: Make the glaze
+Make the glaze

 While the cake bakes, make the glaze on the stovetop by combining buttermilk, sugar, butter, and dry ingredients.
-Bring it to a boil, Remove it from the heat, add vanilla, and hold it aside for the cake.
+Bring it to a boil.
+Remove it from the heat, add vanilla, and hold it aside for the cake.

-Step 5: Glaze and serve the cake
+Glaze and serve the cake

 Invert the baked and slightly cooled cake onto a serving platter.
 Pour the warm glaze over the top.
 Slice the cake and serve.